-This article shows you two ways to change file encoding (UTF-8, UTF-8 with BOM, UTF-16 LE, ISO, DOS, Arabic, Japanese, etc) in VS Code (Visual Studio Code).
-The first approach works for a single file and the second one can be used for the workplace or user level.
+This article shows you 2 different ways to change file encoding (UTF-8, UTF-8 with BOM, UTF-16 LE, ISO, DOS, Arabic, Japanese, etc) in VS Code (Visual Studio Code).
+The first approach works for a single file, and the second one can be used for the workplace or at the user level.

 Change Encoding for a Single File